aew2sbee/zenn/books/github-foundations/draft.md

 - [x] No
 - [ ] Yes
-       When you &#34;convert&#34; a discussion into an Issue it essentially creates a new issue that is soft linked to the discussion and pre-fills the issue information.
+       When you "convert" a discussion into an Issue it essentially creates a new issue that is soft linked to the discussion and pre-fills the issue information.
 There isn't a bigger connection between them.

 ### Which information can be found in the Pulse section in the Insights tab of a repository?
 (Choose four)